MAIL FRAUD AND WIRE FRAUD

-When a crime involves the United States mail or transferring illegal funds through the Internet, it can be elevated to the federal level as either mail fraud or wire fraud.
-A conviction for either of these charges can carry up to 30 years’ imprisonment.
-The Law Office of Ann Fitz recognizes the nature of these serious federal white collar crimes and aggressively advocates for our clients’ rights.
+When a scheme to defraud involves the United States mail or transferring funds through the Internet, it can be elevated to the federal level as either mail fraud or wire fraud.
+A conviction for either of these charges can carry up to 20 years in prison, or 30 years if the violation relates to a presidentially declared major disaster or emergency or affects a financial institution.

 The federal offense of mail fraud makes it a crime for the U.S. Postal Service to be used as a vehicle to carry out any fraudulent scheme which attempts to obtain money or valuables unlawfully.
 This statute is often used as a basis for separate federal prosecution of what would otherwise have been only a violation of state law.